* This is the Professional Version. *

 If VDRL or RPR remain reactive past 6 to 12 mo of age or titers increase, the infant should be reevaluated (including lumbar puncture for CSF analysis, and CBC with platelet count, long-bone x-rays, and other tests as clinically indicated).

-In confirmed or highly probable cases, 2010 Centers for Disease Control and Prevention (CDC) guidelines recommend aqueous crystalline penicillin G 50,000 units/kg IV q 12 h for the first 7 days of life and q 8 h thereafter for a total of 10 days or procaine penicillin G 50,000 units/kg IM once/day for 10 days.
+In confirmed or highly probable cases, 2015 Centers for Disease Control and Prevention (CDC) guidelines for congenital syphilis recommend aqueous crystalline penicillin G 50,000 units/kg IV q 12 h for the first 7 days of life and q 8 h thereafter for a total of 10 days or procaine penicillin G 50,000 units/kg IM once/day for 10 days (see Table: Recommended Dosages of Selected Parenteral Antibiotics for Neonates).
 If ≥ 1 day of therapy is missed, the entire course must be repeated.
 This regimen is also recommended for infants with possible syphilis if the mother fits any of the following criteria:

 In infants with possible syphilis whose mothers were not adequately treated but who are clinically well and have a completely negative full evaluation, a single dose of benzathine penicillin 50,000 units/kg IM is an alternative treatment choice in selected circumstances, but only if follow-up is assured.